-- (1) Track Deflection Limits - (2) Targets - a.
-Track monitoring shall not require track access other than to place the track monitoring targets. - b.
-Monitoring targets should be placed such that monitoring is possible when a train is present.
-However, monitoring during the passing of a train is not required as the train will temporarily deflect the track. - c.
-Adhesive backed reflective targets may be attached to the side of the rail temporarily.
-Targets should be removed once monitoring phase is complete. - (3) Monitoring Plan - (4) If the top of rail does deflect more than values listed below, all operations shall stop until the matter is resolved. - a.
+- a.
+Monitoring baseline will be recorded before entering the TEZ Zone - b.
+Monitoring shall start prior to entering the TEZ Zone and continue until installation is in final resting position. - c.
+Monitoring shall be continuous and recorded in a field logbook dedicated for this purpose.
+Copies of these field log entries can be made available to all concerned parties upon request at any time during construction.
+Monitoring and recording will persist until termination as directed by railroad. - (4) If the top of rail does deflect more than values listed below, all operations shall stop until the matter is resolved. - a.
 Track monitoring values for Class 3 through Class 4: - 1.
 Threshold value = 1/8 inch permanent vertical or horizontal deflection - 2.
 Installation Shutdown value = 1/4 inch permanent vertical or horizontal deflection - b.
 Track monitoring values for Class 1 through Class 2: - 1.
 Threshold value = 1/4 inch permanent vertical or horizontal deflection - 2.
 Installation Shutdown value = 1/2 inch permanent vertical or horizontal deflection - c.
-Provide established contingency plan, see Section D, in the event of ground loss and/or the rail deviates 1⁄4 inch vertical or horizontal. - d.
+Provide established contingency plan, see Section D, in the event of ground loss and/or the rail deviates 1⁄4 inch vertical or horizontal.

+- d.
 Establish a benchmark in the vicinity of the construction.
 Establish locations for shooting elevations on the top of rail at each area of construction. - 1.
-Example locations for shooting rail elevations would be at: - At the centerline of an under track crossing. - At both outside edges of the crossing i.e. for a wide excavation. - At multiple locations from the crossing/excavation edge but no less than 10, 20, 30, 40 and 50 feet from the crossing. - e.
-Monitoring shall be continuous and recorded in a field logbook dedicated for this purpose.
-Copies of these field log entries can be made available to all concerned parties upon request at any time during construction.
+Example locations for shooting rail elevations would be at: - At the centerline of an under track crossing. - At both outside edges of the crossing i.e. for a wide excavation. - At multiple locations from the crossing/excavation edge but no less than 10, 20, 30, 40 and 50 feet from the crossing.